 |Kptlt.||Zitzewitz, Gehrard von||prewar|

-18 officers decorated with (Roter Adlerorden) located.
+18 officers decorated with Order of the Red Eagle (Roter Adlerorden) located.

 Note: This listing is still being compiled and some recipients might be missing.